Osiedle Jaroszówka, Białystok: History

 In 1945 in Pietrasze Forest which is located within the district's boundaries, an Internal Security Corps (KWB) firing range was established.
 At least one death sentence was publicly executed there, Mieczysław Kaźmierski nicknamed "Hurricane", which deserted the KBW and joined the anti government guerrilla unit of Capt.
-Romuald Rajs "Burego".
+Romuald Rajs "Bury".
 Kaźmierski was tied to a tree, and fifteen random soldiers, colleagues of the convict, were selected for the firing squad.
 None of the soldiers fired a lethal shot.
 Shots from handguns were shot by the commanding chief of the regiment's staff of execution.
 It is highly probable that the corpse of the executed was buried on the spot.
 An unconfirmed account also shows that the body of Capt.
 Władysław Łukasiuk "Młot" and another soldier of the anti-communist underground, unknown by name.
 Nowadays the area is publicly available and the remains of the shooting range are visible.